TUOS-COM-4509-6509-2018-19/assignment-1-weianer/how_to_anaconda.md

 # Installing Python with Anaconda

-Instructions kindly drafted by [Wil Ward](https://wilocw.gitlab.io/)
+Instructions kindly provided by [Wil Ward](https://wilocw.gitlab.io/)

 Anaconda is a distribution of the Python programming language that comes integrated with a number of precompiled libraries, and its own package and environment manager, called `conda`.
 It freely allows use of installation of packages and libraries via `conda` or <code>pip</code>.
 We recommend using Anaconda to manage your Python language environment, <em>particularly if you are new to Python</em>, and the following instructions will assume you are using Anaconda.
 If you are using a different Python distribution, you may have to tailor to following instructions, but you should ensure that you are using Python 3.5+.